-When to Go:
+When to Go

+Colombia’s climate varies little throughout the year.
 You can expect a hot, humid climate, but there is a drier season called summer, as opposed to the wet season called winter.
 The Andean highlands, where Cali is located, has two dry seasons, from December to March and again in July and August.
-Cali's average temperature ia 23° C (73.4°F)
+Cali's average temperature is 23° C (73.4°F)

 Although the Cali Cartel officially is no longer a threat, drug trafficking still continues.
 The usual safety measures apply, and it is wise to take caution after dark.

-Things to Do and See:
+Things to Do and See

 - Haciendas, belonging to the sugar barons, and now open as museums to see sugar cultivation and process.
 Hacienda Cañas Gordas is on the southern border of the city.
 It is considered the most beautiful of colonial homes and here you'll see period furnishings and objects.
 Two are about 40 km northeast of Cali: